 Q: I was waived out of some of my foundation courses, why did this occur?

 You may have been waived of some of the foundation courses required by your degree plan by having completed certain equivalent undergraduate coursework PRIOR to beginning your MSB graduate program.
 If you have questions, please contact your graduate advisor.

 Q: How do I know what course(s) to take this semester?

 You may review your Degree Audit in EdWeb to see what courses are left for you to complete your degree.
 You may also refer to the Graduate Course Rotations if you are in a cohort-based program.
-If you have questions about the order to take your courses or prerequisites, please contact the SMB Graduate Advisor for further assistance.
+If you have questions about the order to take your courses or prerequisites, please contact the MSB Graduate Advisor for further assistance.
 Prerequisites are listed in the current Graduate Bulletin.

 Q: What is a degree audit?
 How do I read it?

 Degree Audit may be accessed through your student account in EdWeb.
 Degree Audit is an electronic version of your degree plan.
 The courses you have already taken, are taking, as well as the courses you have remaining, are listed in your Degree Audit.

 Q: My degree audit is incorrect.
 How do I fix it?

 Blackboard is an online medium where students and professors hold individual and group discussions and share documents.
 After you register for a class, you may access the class in Blackboard.
 Not every professor uses Blackboard.
 If you cannot see one or more of your courses in Blackboard, it does not mean that you are not registered for the course; the professor for the course may not have activated the course yet or may not be using Blackboard.

 Q: How do I find my textbooks?
 Can I purchase them online?